 D. Fitting and Machining:

-1. Fit doors for width by planing; for height by
+1. Fit doors for width by planning; for height by

 a.
 3/8 inch maximum from bottom.

 c.
 Bevel lock and hinge edges, 1/8" to 2".